 - Pour turbinado sugar into a small dish.
 Scoop 1″ balls of dough and roll into balls.
 Dip tops of the balls in sugar and place on a baking sheet lined with parchment paper or a silicone baking mat.

-- Bake 8 cookies at a time at 350 degrees for 10-12 minutes, or until golden around the edges.
+- Bake 8 cookies at a time at 350 degrees for 8-10 minutes, or until golden around the edges but still slightly wet in the centers.

 - Let cool 2-3 minutes on baking sheet before transferring to a cooling rack.